 “You have been warned!”

-One added benefit the Chausie cat breed has other pedigree cats is that because they are closely removed from their “wild” heritage, these cats haven’t had enough time to develop many of the inheritable disease that many other “over bred” pedigree cats have.
+One added benefit of the Chausie cat breed having to other pedigree cats is that because they are closely removed from their “wild” heritage, these cats haven’t had enough time to develop many of the inheritable diseases that many other “overbred” pedigree cats have.
+As a result, the Chausie cat breed is one of the “healthiest” cat breeds out there.
+But remember, just because the Chausie cat breed is healthy, this doesn’t mean you should do your due diligence before purchasing a Chausie kitten.

 You want to make sure that…

-The breeder that you choose is a reputable one and be sure that if you are in the United States that you also ascertain whether or not your Chausie is legal where you live, as they are still considered wild cats in some areas.
-Likewise…
+The breeder you choose is a reputable one, and be sure that if you are in the United States, you also ascertain whether or not your Chausie is legal where you live, as they are still considered wild cats in some areas likewise if you have a second or third-generation Chausie over a fourth-generation.
+There is a high likelihood that they will retain more wild features than tame.
+Your Chausie might be a little wild, which is something to consider if you have kiddies.

-If you’re sure that a Chausie cat is right for you, and you’ve done all your due diligence, don’t forget to also take a look at what it might cost you to purchase a pet insurance policy on your new guy.
+To own a first-generation wildcat descendant in Britain, you must have a special license and keep it in a cage… so you can see why TICA has such strong rules about what constitutes a true Chausie.
+And finally, if you’re sure that a Chausie cat is right for you and you’ve done all your due diligence, don’t forget to look at what it might cost you to purchase a pet insurance policy on your new guy.

-This way if…
+This way, if…

 Can I own a F1 chausie cat in nyc?